-He has also published the first Finnish-language political history of Turkey, entitled Turkin historia: Atatürkista Erdoğaniin (History of Turkey: from Atatürk to Erdoğan) (Gaudeamus 2019).
-Together with Wolfgang Mühlberger, Alaranta has co-edited a book on the use of political narratives in the contemporary Middle East, entitled Political Narratives in the Middle East and North Africa: Perceptions of Instability and Conceptions of Order (Springer, 2020).
+He has also published the first Finnish-language political history of Turkey, titled Turkin historia: Atatürkista Erdoğaniin (History of Turkey: from Atatürk to Erdoğan) (Gaudeamus 2019).
+Together with Wolfgang Mühlberger, Alaranta has co-edited a book on the use of political narratives in the contemporary Middle East, titled Political Narratives in the Middle East and North Africa: Perceptions of Instability and Conceptions of Order (Springer, 2020).

 Alaranta defended his doctoral degree at the University of Helsinki in 2012 (‘The Enlightenment Idea of History as a Legitimation of Kemalism in Turkey’), received his Lic.
 Phil. degree from the University of Turku in 2008, and his MA degree, also from the University of Turku, in 2005.

 Turkey’s domestic and foreign policies, in particular relations with the EU, the US and Russia; the Kurds in international relations; the Middle East in world politics; Europe-Middle East relations; Cyprus question; strategic cultures; political Islam

 Doctor of Social Sciences, University of Helsinki, 17.1.2012